JustinKim13/ml_quizmaker/README.md

 - Ensure stable internet connection for initial model download
 - Check Python environment activation
 - Verify all dependencies in requirements.txt are installed
+- If you get "Sense2Vec model directory not found" error, run the Sense2Vec download command from the setup instructions

 **File upload fails**
 - Check AWS S3 credentials and permissions